SAP/cloud-robotics/docs/how-to/connecting-robot.md

 Once you've done this, you can:

-* Run a private Docker container from the Google Container Registry
+* Run a private Docker container from a container registry of your choice
 * Securely communicate with cloud services
-* See logs from the robot in the Cloud Console

-## Setting up the GCP project
+## Setting up the BTP project

-1. If you haven't already, complete the [Setting up the GCP project](../quickstart.md) steps.
+1. If you haven't already, complete the [deploy-from-sources](deploy-from-sources.md) steps.

-1. On the computer you used to set up the cloud project, generate an access token, which you'll use to give the robot access to the cloud:
+1. On the computer you used to set up the project, find out the domain name of your Kyma Kubernetes cluster:

     ```shell
-    gcloud auth application-default print-access-token
+    export KUBECONFIG=<path-to-kubeconfig-of-kyma-cluster>
+    kubectl get configmaps -n robot-config robot-setup -o=go-template --template='{{index .data "domain"}}'
     ```

 ## Installing the cluster on the robot